UlyssesWu/FreeMote/FreeMote.Purify/readme.md

 * Very fast because it's all from inference rather than brute force
 * Can handle both header & body(string) encryption

-It's almost done but unreleased since I have Emote projects myself.
+It's almost done but unreleased (in a standalone repo) since I have Emote projects myself.

 ---
 by Ulysses, wdwxy12345@gmail.com